So you’re planning an event...have you thought ahead to prevent common event production pitfalls?

 Here are six issues to consider:

 Murphy’s law - anything that can go wrong will go wrong.
-Not that it will with your event, of course!
-Draft a variety of backup plans so that your event is able to continue if certain issues occur.
+Draft a variety of backup plans so that your event is able to continue no matter what is thrown your way.

 - Someone calls in sick.
 From speakers to hosts to caterers, what will you do if someone calls in sick?
 Have activities or backup people at the ready to step in.